sobkulir/fprime-zephyr-app/README.md

 | Serial RX | CN9 6 |
 | Serial TX | CN9 4 |

 *Note 1: In the actual design, this communication will be over CAN.
 Maximum payload of CAN FD is 64B so packets will have to be fragmented and defragmented.
-Here, serial is used to work around this for now.*
+Here, the serial is used to work around this for now.*

 *Note 2: There is a standard for multiplexing serials over USB called USB CDC-ACM to avoid the extra "serial to USB" hardware, but I couldn't make it work on our board. [ [USB CDC-ACM composite sample](https://docs.zephyrproject.org/latest/samples/subsys/usb/cdc_acm_composite/README.html), [Issue #57499](https://github.com/zephyrproject-rtos/zephyr/issues/57499), [Issue #59828](https://github.com/zephyrproject-rtos/zephyr/issues/59828) ]*